Lagrangian cobordism of positroid links: Construction of the Lagrangian cobordisms

-\end{proof} \begin{remark} In view of \cref{thm:aug_braid_var_iso}, a discussion about marked points in the construction of the exact Lagrangian cobordisms in the proof of \cref{thm:main1} is warranted.
-Since both $J_k(f)\Delta_k$ and $J_k(g)\Delta_k$ are index $k$ braids, their Legendrian $(-1)$-closures are decorated with one marked point per strand of the underlying braid.
+\end{proof} \begin{remark} In view of \cref{thm:aug_braid_var_iso}, a discussion on marked points in the construction of the exact Lagrangian cobordisms in the proof of \cref{thm:main1} is warranted.
+Since both $J_k(f)\Delta_k$ and $J_k(g)\Delta_k$ are $k$-stranded braids, their Legendrian $(-1)$-closures are decorated with one marked point per strand of the underlying braid.
 Any trivial exact Lagrangian cobordism remains trivial when taking marked points into account.
 Any saddle cobordism induced by a pinch move will involve newly created marked points in order to retain functoriality of the associated Chekanov--Eliashberg dg-algebras with coefficients in $\CC[t_1^{\pm 1},\ldots,t_k^{\pm 1}]$, see \cite[Section 3.5]{casals2022braid} and \cite[Section 2.4]{gao2020augmentations}.
-For our purpose, we will ignore the newly created marked points by evaluating them to $1$. \end{remark} \begin{theorem} Given any path $\gamma$ from $f$ to $g$ in $\Bound(k,n)$, the corresponding exact Lagrangian cobordism $L_\gamma(g,f)$ from the proof of \cref{thm:main1} satisfies
+For our purpose, we will ignore the marked points created by pinch moves by evaluating them to $1$. \end{remark} \begin{theorem} Given any path $\gamma$ from $f$ to $g$ in $\Bound(k,n)$, the corresponding exact Lagrangian cobordism $L_\gamma(g,f)$ from the proof of \cref{thm:main1} satisfies

 where $\Pos_{f}$ is the open positroid stratum associated to $f$. \end{theorem}